 Vicky Thomas is of Ngati Kahu, Te Rarawa and Irish descent.
 She was born in Auckland in 1964 and has lived in Titirangi since 1992.
 Vicky is an artist and has been employed at Kura Gallery situated in Auckland's downtown CBD since 2003.
 She graduated with a Bachelor of Design (Honours) Visual Communication Photography major at Unitec, Auckland in 2005.
 Vicky has been the manager and curator at Kura since 2005. www.kuragallery.co.nz

-Dr Alison Booth was co-opted to the committee in May 2017.
+Dr Alison Booth was co-opted to the committee in May 2017 and elected at the 2017 AGM.
 She is Programme Leader in Event Management in the Department of Tourism and Events at AUT.
 She is a teaching and research specialist in ethnography, festivalisation, social sustainability cultural representation of diasporic communities, event management theory and event production practices.
 She represents AUT on the New Zealand Indian Research Institute.
 Her PhD, Performance Networks: Indian Cultural production in Aotearoa, explores the processes and relationships that support the production of cultural events, with specific reference to events that are of interest to and/or produced by New Zealand's Indian communities.
 Alison holds a Masters in Creative and Performing Arts with honours from the University of Auckland specialising in Arts Management with primarily a world music performance and event production focus.

 Alison is a performer as well as an event producer.
 She has been involved in numerous event collaborations across the event industry including conferences, concerts, and national tours.
 She worked as a promotion coordinator for several years at the University of Auckland holding a variety of roles including producing small performance events.
 This includes within the Indian community as well as large public events for the Knowledge Wave Conference, concert collaboration with Auckland Council, community workshops with WOMAD and cultural festivals, international events for the New Zealand Asia Institute and exhibitions and performances with the Auckland Museum. https://aut.academia.edu/AlisonBooth